JohnSnowLabs/spark-nlp/docs/_posts/josejuanmartinez/2023-01-18-finel_wiki_parentorgs_ticker_en.md

 This model helps you retrieve the TICKER of a company using a previously detected ORG entity with NER.

+It also retrieves the normalized company name as per Wikidata, which can be retrieved from `aux_label` column in metadata.

 ## Predicted Entities